cuhsat/pssst/doc/cli.md

 CLI
 ===
-If the user profile file `~/.pssst` exists, its contents will be used by the `~` user shortcut as username and password.
+If an user profile file named `.pssst` exists, the path to this file can be used instead of the username and password as a shortcut.
 All generated files will be stored in the users home directory.

 Usage
 -----